BMW has been spotted testing a prototype for the i4, a battery-electric sedan previewed by the Concept i4 unveiled in March.

 Potential rivals for the i4 include the Tesla Model 3 and Polestar 2.
 Mercedes-Benz is also readying an electric car similar in size to the C-Class, and there could be more electric offerings in this segment by the time the i4's debut rolls around.

 The i4 is one of multiple EVs set to be launched by BMW Group by the end of 2023.
 The automaker aims to have 25 electrified cars in its lineup by that date and more than half, meaning a minimum of 13, will be battery-electric cars.
 The first of these was the Mini Cooper SE launched in 2019.
-An iX3 will follow this year and in 2021 we'll see the iNext and this i4.
-Also in the pipeline is an electric version of the next 7-Series, likely to be badged an i7.
+An iX3 will follow this year (though not in the U.S.) and in 2021 we'll see the iNext and this i4.
+Also in the pipeline are electric versions of the 3-Series and 7-Series.